MontgomeryLab/tinyRNA/doc/Configuration.md

 ## Overview

->**Tip**: Each of the following will allow you to map out paths to your input files for analysis.
-You can use either relative or absolute paths to do so. **Relative paths will be evaluated relative to the file in which they are defined.** This allows you to flexibly organize and share configurations between projects.
+>**Tip**: You can use either relative or absolute paths for your file inputs. **Relative paths will be evaluated relative to the file in which they are defined.** This allows you to flexibly organize and share configurations between projects.

 #### Run Config

 The overall behavior of the pipeline and its steps is determined by the Run Config file (`run_config.yml`).
 This YAML file can be edited using a simple text editor.
-Within it you must specify the location of your Paths file (`paths.yml`).
+Within it you must specify the location of your Paths File (`paths.yml`).
 All other settings are optional.
 [More info](#run-config-details).

 #### Paths File

 The locations of pipeline file inputs are defined in the Paths file (`paths.yml`).
-This YAML file includes paths to your Samples and Features Sheets, in addition to your bowtie index prefix (optional) and the final run directory name.
-The final run directory will contain all pipeline outputs.
-The directory name is prepended with the `run_name` and current date and time to keep outputs separate.
+This YAML file includes paths to your configuration files, your GFF files, and your bowtie indexes and/or reference genome.
 [More info](#paths-file-details).

 #### Samples Sheet